-Asset and liability matching risk
+1.10 Asset and liability matching risk

 Asset and liability matching risk refers to the risk that the duration of the assets does not match those of the liabilities.
-The Issuer sells annuity products whose duration ranges from one year to the life of the person purchasing the annuity.
-The Issuer may or may not be able to purchase assets with a duration that exactly matches the duration of the underlying annuity liabilities.
-If the duration of the assets is less than the duration of the annuity liabilities, then the Issuer will be exposed to the risk that it is unable to reinvest the asset proceeds at the same or a better rate of return to service the annuity liabilities.
+The Issuer sells products whose duration ranges from less than one year to the life of the person purchasing the annuity.
+The Issuer may or may not be able to purchase assets with a duration that exactly matches the duration of the underlying product liabilities.
+If the duration of the assets is less than the duration of the annuity liabilities, then the Issuer will be exposed to the risk that it is unable to reinvest the asset proceeds at the same or a better rate of return to service the product liabilities.
 This is known as reinvestment risk.
-If the duration of the annuity liabilities is less than the duration of the assets, then the Issuer will be required to sell assets before their stated maturity to meet the obligations it may have in relation to maturing annuity liabilities.
-The Issuer may not be able to sell sufficient assets to meet these liabilities or it may be required to sell assets at lower prices in order to meet its annuity liabilities.
+If the duration of the product liabilities is less than the duration of the Issuer will be required to sell assets before their stated maturity to meet the obligations it may have in relation to maturing product liabilities.
+The Issuer may not be able to sell assets to meet these liabilities or it may be required to sell assets at lower prices in order to meet its product liabilities.
 This is known as liquidity risk.
 Reinvestment risk and liquidity risk may affect the financial performance, capital resources and prospects of the Issuer.

-Insurance risk
+1.11 Insurance risk

-In addition to other risks associated with its annuities business, the Issuer is, or may become, exposed to a number of types of risk:
+In addition to other risks associated with its business, the Issuer is, or may become, exposed to a number of types of risk:

-- mortality risk which is the risk of death rates being higher than expected; - longevity risk which is the risk of policyholders living longer than expected; and - morbidity risk which is the risk of a policyholder suffering greater disability than expected, which can be in respect of either the frequency or the severity of disability.
+- (a) mortality risk the risk of death rates being higher than expected (including but not limited to, the impact of pandemics or disease outbreaks such as COVID-19); - (b) longevity risk the risk of insured lives living longer than expected; and - (c) morbidity risk the risk of insured lives suffering greater disability than expected, which can be in respect of either the frequency or the severity of disability.

 The Issuer sells annuity products that extend for the life of the policyholder.
 In addition, the Issuer issues longevity reinsurance treaties.
 These expose the Issuer to longevity risk.
-The Issuer retains the longevity risk associated with these products and does not currently reinsure this risk.
+The Issuer retains the longevity risk associated with these open for sale products and does not currently reinsure this risk.
 While the Issuer holds capital for this risk, the amount of capital held is based on certain assumptions about the longevity risk retained.
 The actual longevity risk experienced may be different to the risk that was assumed at the time the policy was written.
-As a result, this may have an adverse impact on the Issuer's business and financial condition.
+As a result, this may have an adverse impact on the Issuer's businesses and financial condition.